apache/cordova-docs/doc/deploying-the-website.md

 ### Automatic Deployment

-Commits to `master` automatically trigger a deployment of the site via Travis (see [.travis.yml](../.travis.yml)), which runs `buildAndDeploy.sh` that after `npm run-script build` commits the result to the SVN repository.

-NOTE: An automated build usually takes >30 minutes.
+See [building-and-deploying-the-website.md](building-and-deploying-the-website.md) for a description of the automated build and deploy process via Travis.

 ### Manual Deployment